© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman camp on Fox Covert Lane 650m north west of Picton Gorse is a scheduled monument protected by Historic England under reference 1015130.
 View the official record →

-Roman camp on Fox Covert Lane is a fortified military enclosure located approximately 650 metres north-west of Picton Gorse in Cheshire.
+Roman camp on Fox Covert Lane 650m north west of Picton Gorse is a temporary marching camp of Roman date located in Cheshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015130.

 Roman camp on Fox Covert Lane 650m north west of Picton Gorse is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015130.